 A Certificate of Achievement recognizes a student's satisfactory completion of an organized program of study.
 A number of certificate programs are offered for students seeking specialized training in specific fields.
-Generally, students who complete the series of courses with a grade point average of 2.0 or higher in a certificate program are eligible to apply for the Certificate of Achievement.
+For most certificate programs, students who complete the series of courses with a cumulative grade point average of 2.0 or higher are eligible to apply for the Certificate of Achievement.
+Some programs, however, require that students complete each course within the program with a grade point of 2.0 (C) or better.